openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

       function A.bar () { ...
          this.foo() // Method foo() is called
          ...
       }

-If an *extension function* and a type method have the same name and signature, then calls to that name are routed to the method.
+If an *extension function* and a type method have the same name and signature, then calls to that name are routed to the method:

 .. code-block:: typescript
    :linenos: